Darnethal0z/Anweddol-server/docs/source/technical_specifications/core/communication.md

 }
 ```

+- *VERB*

-- `VERB` : Like an HTTP request, the verb depicts the action to execute on the server side.
+  Like an HTTP request, the verb depicts the action to execute on the server side.
 There is 3 natively supported verbs :

+	- `"CREATE"`

-	- `"CREATE"` : Defines the intent to create a new container.
+	  Defines the intent to create a new container.

+	- `"DESTROY"`

-	- `"DESTROY"` : Defines the intent to destroy a previously created container.
+	  Defines the intent to destroy a previously created container.

+	- `"STAT"`

-	- `"STAT"` : Defines the intent to gather information about a server runtime.
+	  Defines the intent to gather information about a server runtime.

+  Note that a server implementation can handle custom verbs.

+- *PARAMETERS*

-- `PARAMETERS` : This is the section reserved for any kind of parameters used to provide additional information in a request.
+  This is the section reserved for any parameters used to provide additional information or values to the server in the request.

-> Only the `"DESTROY"` request requires some parameters to authenticate the client (see the [Authentication](https://anweddol-server.readthedocs.io/en/latest/technical_specifications/core/client_authentication.html) section to learn more).

 ## Response format

-Here is a typical response structure that a client will receive :
+Here is a typical response structure that clients will receive :

 ```
 {